astutespruce/sarp-connectivity/analysis/post/README.md

 Vector tiles are created to display the summary statistics by summary unit, as well as to show points for the barrier inventory.

-### Waterfalls

-Waterfalls are displayed on the map to help users interpret network results.
-No additional details are shown for waterfalls except names.

-Run `analysis/post/postprocess_waterfalls.py` to export waterfalls for vector tiles (below).

-NOTE: this does not currently include any network analysis results for waterfalls.

 ### Summary statistics

 Run `analysis/post/extract_summary_stats.py` to generate an overall summary file used by the user interface in the tool.